 What are optic nerve drusen?

-The pictures below show the inside of the eye.
-The optic nerve is the round, yellow/pink area with the blood vessels radiating out of the center.
+The pictures below illustrate the appearance of the optic nerve as seen by your ophthalmologist.
+The optic nerve is the round, yellow/pink area with the blood vessels radiating out from the center.
+Figure 1 shows a normal optic nerve.
+Notice that the optic nerve is circular with sharp edges.
 Figure 2 shows an eye with optic nerve drusen.
-You can see that this nerve appears elevated and the edges are “bumpy” and less sharp than the normal optic nerve in figure 1- which is flat and has sharp borders.
+This nerve is elevated with “bumpy” edges and the margins are blurry/indistinct.

 Fig. 1: Normal optic nerve.

-Optic nerve drusen are relatively common and estimated to occur in about 1-2% of the population.
-However, many cases are never diagnosed because most patients with this condition have no problems with their vision.
+Optic nerve drusen are estimated to occur in about 1-2% of the population.
+Many cases go undiagnosed because most patients with drusen experience no visual symptoms.

-There is no treatment for drusen.
-In the rare cases (with choroidal neovascularization) laser treatment may be indicated.
+There is no effective treatment for drusen.
+For the rare case of choroidal neovascularization (see above) laser treatment may be indicated to treat bleeding.